yetulaxman/ContainersHPC2024/_hands-on/hello-world-nextflow.md

 ## Learning Objectives
 Upon completion of these tutorials in course, you will be able to learn:
 - The basic understanding of how Nextflow works
-- The deployment of Nextflow scripts on Puhti supercomputer
+- The deployment of Nextflow scripts on interactive node
-- How to use Singularity containers with Nextflow for your analysis
+- The inspection of results

 ## Set up your work environment for tutorials on Puhti